Mark Pretti Nature Tours, L.L.C.

 While mountains and rivers play important roles in determining species distributions and in fostering endemism throughout the neotropics, what is so interesting about the Yucatan is that in the absence of these features, there are a surprising number of endemics.
 This becomes even more interesting when one considers that for parts of its geologic history, much or all of the Yucatan was under water.
 The reasons for the evolution of the Yucatan's endemics are probably complex and perhaps even unknowable, but they're fun to think about.
 Most of the endemics are sympatric in the region with their closest cousins, making their presence all the more unusual.

 Our trip begins on Isla Cozumel which most people know as a resort, cruise ship, and diving destination.
 Few are aware, however, that the tourist activities are limited to a fairly small area and that perhaps 90% of the island is covered in native forest.
 Most of this is composed of dense stands of small-diameter, low-stature, hurricane adapted vegetation that provides habitat for many birds, both residents and migrants, as well as wildlife such as collared peccary, Cozumel pygmy raccoon, white-nosed coati, iguanas (green and spiny-tailed), and others.
-Located about 12 miles from the mainland, Isla Cozumel has apparently been isolated long enough, and is large enough, to have fostered the evolution of two endemic birds, the Cozumel emerald and the Cozumel vireo.
+Located about 12 miles from the mainland, Isla Cozumel has apparently been isolated long enough, and is large enough, to have fostered the evolution of three endemic birds, the Cozumel emerald, the Cozumel vireo, and the Cozumel wren (recently split from the House Wren).
 There are also several endemic subspecies - Roadside Hawk, Rufous-browed Peppershrike, Bananaquit, House Wren, Yellow Warbler, and Blue-gray Gnatcatcher.

 We stay at the lovely Villas El Encanto, a comfortable oasis with beautiful rooms and excellent service.
 From here we visit the Mayan ruins of San Gervasio where there is some very good habitat.
-The Cecropia and fig trees, if in fruit, attract western spindalis, black catbird, tropical mockingbird, and sometimes rose-throated tanager and white-crowned pigeon; flowering Hamelia shrubs have Cozumel emerald and green-breasted mango; and the surrounding forest thickets are good for Cozumel and Yucatan vireos, rufous-browed peppershrike, Yucatan and golden-fronted woodpeckers, many migrant warblers (hooded, magnolia, blue-winged, American redstart, and ovenbird) and the endemic race of yellow warbler.
+The Cecropia and fig trees, if in fruit, attract western spindalis, black catbird, tropical mockingbird, and sometimes rose-throated tanager and white-crowned pigeon; flowering Hamelia shrubs have Cozumel emerald and green-breasted mango; and the surrounding forest thickets are good for Cozumel and Yucatan vireos, rufous-browed peppershrike, Yucatan and golden-fronted woodpeckers, many migrant warblers (hooded, magnolia, blue-winged, American redstart, and ovenbird), and Cozumel wren (a newly minted Mexican endemic split from the house wren), and the endemic race of yellow warbler.
 In 2017 we were in the right place at the right time and photographed Cozumel's first record of laughing falcon.
 Considering this bird's notoriously weak flight, it was amazing to think that it made the 12-mile trip across open ocean from the mainland.

 On Cozumel, we also visit Mayan Bees, a small reserve where they showcase the Mellipona bees that have been used for honey production for thousands of years by the Maya.
 Along the coast we enjoy Caribbean views and occasional sightings of ruddy turnstone, black-bellied plover, least sandpiper, and royal tern before spending the afternoon at the island's wastewater treatment facility where palm and yellow-throated warblers, northern parula, both groove-billed and smooth-billed anis (this is Mexico's only location for the otherwise widespread smooth-billed), northern jacana, lesser yellow-headed vulture, Vaux's swift, yellow-faced grassquit, Morelet's seedeater, and other birds can be found.